hashicorp/terraform-provider-awscc/docs/data-sources/apigatewayv2_model.md

 - `description` (String) The description of the model.
 - `model_id` (String)
 - `name` (String) The name of the model.
-- `schema` (Map of String) The schema for the model.
+- `schema` (String) The schema for the model.
 For application/json models, this should be JSON schema draft 4 model.